embrace-io/embrace-docs/content/ios/features/background-sessions.md

 # Capture Background Sessions

 The Embrace SDK can be configured to enable the capturing of background sessions.
-You can enable and disable capturing background sessions on the settings page of the Embrace dashboard.
+Please contact Embrace support if you would like it to be enabled or disabled.

 {{< hint info >}}
 Capturing background sessions requires v5.5.1 or higher.